Thanukamax/smart-campus-api-20241400/README.md

 **Student ID:** 20241400
 **Module:** Client-Server Architectures (5COSC022W)

 This is a REST API for the Smart Campus project.
 It lets you manage rooms on campus and the sensors inside them.
 Sensors can record readings like temperature or CO2 levels.
-Everything is stored in memory using HashMaps — no database.
+Everything is stored in memory using HashMaps with no database.

 Built with Java 17, JAX-RS (Jersey), and a Grizzly embedded server.